Q: What’s a “Dry Tri”?

 Q: Do I have to be a Police Officer of Firefighter to participate?

 A: Heck no!
-If you are a first responder, (Police, Fire, EMS, Telecommunicator) you get a discounted price for registration but we want EVERYONE and ANYONE who is willing to come compete!
+If you are a first responder, (Police, Fire, EMS, Telecommunicator) you get a discounted price for registration but we want EVERYONE and ANYONE who is willing to come compete and hang out with us!
 When you register, you are simply choosing which Department you support, Police or Fire, to help us determine who is getting bragging rights for the next year.
 Regardless of who wins, all net profits will be split 50/50 between the two Departments.

 Q: When and where can I pick up my race packet?

 Saturday, September 6, 2014

 Sunday, September 7, 2014

 6:00am – 7:30am

 A: Kayaks are available for rent from the event.
 We have a limited quantity and availability is on a first come first serve basis.